Homemade wine recipes can be made by using grapes or other types of fruit.

 homemade wine recipes with ingredients that could already be in your

-The really nice thing about making your own homemade wine recipes is that you can make sulfite free wine.
-You can also choose to use wild fermentation or buy packets of different types of yeast to create your homemade wines.
+The really nice thing about making your own homemade wine recipe is that you can choose to use wild fermentation.

-However, wild fermentation may be of interest to you, if you want a more sulfite free wine.
+However, wild fermentation may be more of interest to you, if you are interested in "sulfite free" wines.

-You can legally produce up to 200 gallons of homemade wine for you and your friends to enjoy at home - just in case you were wondering.
+Also, you can legally produce up to 100 gallons of homemade wine per year for your personal consumption - just in case you were wondering.